dwip-the-dev/LemonOS/README.md

 - [ ] Run DOOM
 - [ ] Sound driver

+## ⚠️Known Bugs

+- **The breakout game due to earasing the game screen and reprinting again has some crazy amount of flickers and mostly uplayable.
+Looking forward for a solution soon.**

 ## 📚 Learning Resources

 This project is excellent for learning: